 - Recognizes 175 purebred dog breeds

 - Registry has been keeping records since the 1880’s

 - Registry has been keeping records since the 1990s

-AKC is the breeders’ choice for these reasons:
+American Kennel Club is the breeders’ choice for these reasons:

-AKC only recognizes purebred dogs, while CKC allows owners to register mixed breeds.
+- They only recognizes purebred dogs, while CKC allows owners to register mixed breeds.

-AKC has been keeping records for over 130 years, therefore the dog’s lineage can be traced back a long line.
+- AKC has been keeping records for over 130 years, therefore the dog’s lineage can be traced back a long line.
 Versus CKC’s 30 years.

-AKC offers many, many different options and benefits to breeders and puppy parents.
+- AKC offers many, many different options and benefits to breeders and puppy parents.
 Training courses, breeder kennel registration, pet insurance, and more.

-But that’s not to discredit CKC at all!
+That’s not to discredit CKC at all!